perun-network/perun-eth-demo/README.md

 ./perun-eth-demo
 ```

+## Contracts

+To deploy the contracts follow the [README](https://github.com/perun-network/perun-eth-contracts/tree/scaling-eth-21) of the contracts repo.

+Copy the addresses that are printed into the files `alice.yaml` and `bob.yaml` under section `contracts`.
+Ensure that the `contracts.deployment` value is `none` since contracts that are deployed
+with hardhat can not be validated.

 ## Demo

 Currently, the only available sub-command of _perun-eth-demo_ is `demo`, which starts the CLI node.
 The node's